 We hold an Air Travel Organised License granted by the Civil Aviation Authority, Gatwick Airport South, West Sussex, RH6 0YR, UK, telephone 0333 103 6350, email: email@example.com, under number 7434.
 When you buy an ATOL protected flight or flight inclusive holiday from us you will receive an ATOL Certificate.
 This lists the flight, accommodation, car hire, voyage and/or other services that are financially protected, where you can get information on what this means for you and who to contact if things go wrong.
 In the unlikely event of our insolvency the CAA will ensure that you are not stranded abroad if you have booked a cruise holiday from this brochure and will arrange to refund any money you have paid to us for an advance booking.
 For further information visit the ATOL website at www.atol.org.uk.
 The price of our flight inclusive arrangements includes the amount of £2.50 per person as part of the ATOL Protection Contribution (APC) we pay to the CAA.
 This charge is included in our advertised prices.
 Not all holiday of travel services offered and sold by us will be protected by the ATOL Scheme.
 ATOL protection extends primarily to customers who book and pay in the United Kingdom and European Economic Area (EEA).

 The total price of the arrangements you have booked is due and payable once you have asked us to confirm your booking as follows:

-a.
-If you book more than 60 days before your scheduled departure date a non-refundable deposit of 20% is payable to secure your booking.
-The balance is due 80 days before your scheduled departure date.
+A deposit of 20% is payable to secure your booking.
+The balance is due 8 weeks before your scheduled departure date.
 No second invoice will be sent.
 Travel documents will be issued 15-30 days prior to departure.

 - you should allow 5 working days for clearance from the time we receive it